neuromorphicsystems/dvs_performance_metrics/README.md

 **refr**: Scalar value of refractory period in [us]

-**[ManualSensorParams]**: For override of fixed sensor parameters for certain sensor models, values can be chosen here.
+## [ManualSensorParams] -- For override of fixed sensor parameters for certain sensor models, values can be chosen here.
 Only considered is "sensor_model" under "InitParams" section is chosen to be 'Manual'.

 **width**: Integer number of horizontal pixels